Canvey Island: Petrochemical industry

 From the Canvey Report (1978) the following hazardous installations were identified:

 In 1978 the HSE concluded that the residents of the island faced a risk more than five times higher than those in neighbouring South Benfleet.

 On 27 July 1978 Castle Point District Council asked the Secretary of State "to revoke the planning permission granted to United Refineries Ltd in accordance with his Inspector's recommendation at the exploratory inquiry in 1975".

 The issue of risk was again highlighted in an attack by the IRA in January 1979 on a storage tank at the island's Texaco oil terminal.
 A bomb was detonated at a tank containing aviation fuel, but failed to ignite with the fuel escaping into a safety moat.
 The Occidental site was abandoned in 1975 leaving a half-built oil refinery, storage tanks, and an unused mile-long jetty that cost around £10 million of the approximate total of £60 million spent on the project.
 However, in the following years the disused and undisturbed site flourished as a haven for wildlife, and in 2003, the final storage tanks were removed in a clean-up operation, and the site was renamed as Canvey Wick and opened as a nature reserve.

 In September 1997, the celebrity steeplejack Fred Dibnah was hired by Safeway supermarkets to demolish the unused 450 ft concrete chimney that was part of the abandoned oil refinery.
 Safeway had planned for the 2,500-ton chimney to be demolished on 18 September in front of a large crowd of invited guests.
 This would have been the first time Dibnah's demolition technique of pit props and fire (without explosives) had been attempted on a concrete chimney and it was also the tallest chimney he had ever attempted to fell.
 However the chimney unexpectedly collapsed the previous day whilst Dibnah and his team were making the final preparations for the controlled demolition, fortunately without injury.
 The incident is described in detail in various biographies and by Dibnah himself in his public speaking events afterwards.
 Dibnah later presented Safeway head office staff with brass paperweights (made from material salvaged from the chimney) stamped "The Great Canvey Island Chimney Disaster 1997".

 The sites today

 Calor Gas Ltd now operate the former British Gas site.
 The site imports, stores, bottles and exports liquified petroleum gases (LPG), propane and butane.
 There were plans in 2005–7 to convert the plant back to the import of liquified natural gas (LNG) but the planning application was rejected.

 Oikos Storage Limited now operate the former London & Coastal Wharves Ltd. The site offers a bulk liquid storage facility for refined petroleum products.

 Neither of the refineries proposed in the 1970s were completed or commissioned.
-The Occadential site was demolished and the tanks removed, though the former river jetty is still extant.
+The Occidental site was demolished and the tanks removed, though the former river jetty is still extant, and was nominated for the Design Museum's "Lesser Known Architecture" display in 2013.